luismarques/qemu/docs/opentitan/jtag-dm.md

 The JTAG server supports the Remote Bitbang Protocol which is compatible with other tools such as Spike and [OpenOCD](https://github.com/riscv/riscv-openocd).

-QEMU should be started with an option such as `-jtag tcp::3335` so that the JTAG server is instantiated and listens for incoming connection on TCP port 3335.
+QEMU should be started with an option such as:
+`-chardev socket,id=taprbb,host=localhost,port=3335,server=on,wait=off` so that the JTAG server is instantiated and listens for incoming connection on TCP port 3335.

 #### Remote termination feature